ivadomed/ivadomed/docs/source/index.rst

 - Provide researchers with an open-source framework for training deep learning models for applications in medical imaging;

-- Provide ready-to-use models trained on multi-center data.
+- Provide ready-to-use :doc:`models` trained on multi-center data.

 .. toctree::
    :maxdepth: 1